API Reference

 Drivers based on Autoparam::Driver do not need to override the read and write methods.
 Instead, they register read and write handlers for “functions” used by records.
 Autoparam::Driver will then call these handlers when records are processed.

-To facilitate updating I/O Intr records, two mechanisms are provided:
+To facilitate updating I/O Intr records (and those output records that are marked with asyn:READBACK), two mechanisms are provided:

 To create a new driver based on Autoparam::Driver: